|"My dreams won't keep..."|

 Little Myles, not to be outdone, piped up to prove he could keep up with Mason.
-The boys giggled as they chanted their favorite lines over and over, and we all stood there laughing.
+The boys giggled as they chanted their favorite lines over and over, and we all stood there laughing, enjoying being silly.

 Their mother, Crystal, snapped the captivating photo (above).

-When book II was published some months later, the boys were first in line to get their copies.
+When book II was published, the boys were first in line to get their copies.

 Customer Sends in PicsA customer recently sent in some photos of the book and toys she received.
 She wanted these to give as gifts to children very near to her heart.

 Thursday, May 26, 2016

 These were end-of-school gifts for her grandchildren, and she has related, they waited eagerly for them to arrive and were excited when they did.

 Thursday, May 26, 2016A peek into production as more toys and books are created.

 |Bedbug Toys Get Eyes|